Victoria Park Collegiate Institute: Clubs

-VPCI also has its student-led orchestra that is not limited to students taking music classes.

-VPCI also has a yearbook committee who works every year to deliver and design the school's annual yearbook.

 Library

 Victoria Park C.I., like all high schools in the TDSB, has a resourceful library.
 The library offers over 20 workstations, two computer labs, independent study areas, printing services, and photocopying service.
 The library is also the home to over a thousand books of all genres.
 The library occasionally holds fundraisers for the Hospital for Sick Children and much more.

 Some programs on the hundreds of computers (which run on Windows 7 and Windows 10) are Turing programming software, Microsoft Office 2010, and graphic editors such as Adobe Photoshop.
 The Accelerated Reader software is offered, with which grade nine students are encouraged to read and are tested afterwards on the content of the novel they chose.
-Victoria Park CI also has many carts of laptops which run on Windows 7 as well.
+Victoria Park CI has many carts of laptops which run on Windows 7 as well.

 White Pine at VP

 The White Pine high school reading program started in Victoria Park C.I. in the spring of 2003.
 Every year at the beginning of semester two, a meeting is held in the school library to gather students who are interested in participating in this reading program.
 All books nominated for White Pine are young adult fictions written by Canadian authors.
 The ten nominated books are introduced to the students who will have to read at least seven out of the ten selections to be eligible to vote for their favourite book.

 A meeting takes place every three weeks in the library where students get an opportunity to discuss, with their peers as well as other teachers, about the books they have read.
 The voting for the favourite book takes place in mid-May at the school.
 After all the votes from across Ontario have been accounted for, teachers and students of Victoria Park C.I who have participated in the White Pine reading program are then invited to the ceremony where the winning author of the nominated books is announced.